 5. Engage faculty and system partners through collegial consultation.

 The ASCCC is the official voice of all faculty.
-Often in references, publications, and presentations, the ASCCC does not distinguish between full and part-time faculty, the 10 +1 applies to all faculty.
+In references, publications, and presentations, the ASCCC rarely distinguishes between full and part-time faculty as the 10 +1 applies to all faculty.
 Even if there is no distinction, there is an acknowledgment that the access to and participation in the areas of the 10+ 1 are different for part-time faculty, and their voice needs to be elevated.

 Expanding the role of part-time faculty in the ASCCC

-At the Spring 2023 ASCCC Plenary, a resolution (1.01 S23 Add a Part-Time Executive Committee Member) was put forth to add that voice to the ASCCC Executive Committee intentionally.
+At the ASCCC 2023 Spring Plenary Session, a resolution (1.01 S23 Add a Part-Time Executive Committee Member) was put forth to add that voice to the ASCCC Executive Committee intentionally.

 1.01 S23 Add a Designated At-Large Part-Time Representative to the Executive Committee